landoskape/vrAnalysis/docs/overview.md

 ### Sessions

 A **session** represents a single experimental run.
+It's the central object that enables accesss to data for an experiment.
+In general, all more complicated analyses are built on top of session objects - in other words, the interface enabled by session is the bottleneck to all analysis of the package.

 Each session contains:

 - Behavioral data (position, velocity, rewards, etc.)
 - Imaging data (calcium traces, ROIs, etc.)
 - Metadata (mouse name, date, session ID, etc.)

-Sessions are represented by the `B2Session` class, which provides methods to load and access data.
+Sessions are represented by the `B2Session` class, which provides methods to load and access data. (`B2Session` is one example of a possible `SessionData` class, but since all of my work was done at B2, this is really the only one that's used.
+The other ones are for converting external data into a format that can be used by this package, which are explained elsewhere).

 ### Database

 The **database** tracks all sessions and their metadata.
+It's a simple interface that allows you to query your database easily and efficiently, and also to perform batch operations on sessions in the database.
 It uses Microsoft Access (`.accdb`) files by default, but can be adapted to other SQL databases.

 The `SessionDatabase` class provides methods to:

 - Query sessions based on criteria
 - Add new sessions
 - Update session metadata
 - Track registration status and quality control flags

+### Processors

+**Processors** transform session data into analysis-ready formats.
+For example:

+- `SpkmapProcessor`: Creates spatial maps of neural activity
+- I haven't built any others yet, maybe one day!

+### Tracking

+**Tracking** identifies the same cells across multiple sessions.
+This enables longitudinal analysis of how individual cells change over time.
+This module is built with the ``Tracker`` class which is a nice wrapper around ROICaT tracking files.
+It will only work (or be relevant) if you've used ROICaT to track cells across sessions.

 ### Registration

 **Registration** is the process of preprocessing raw experimental data.
 This includes:

 - Loading behavioral data from Timeline files
 - Processing imaging data from suite2p outputs
 - Running OASIS deconvolution